Michael4170/Overwatch-Server-Admin-Toolkit/Configuration.md

 OW_BanManagerComponent
 ```

+Loading the mod is the whole installation.
+Any game mode built on `GameMode_Base` picks them
+up automatically.

+The one case where this does not apply is a game mode that does **not** inherit from
+`GameMode_Base`.
+That is unusual, but if Overwatch is loaded and the startup banner never
+appears, that is the first thing to check — add the three components to that game mode
+prefab by hand.

 Confirm the mod is live by looking for the startup banner:

 ```
 [Overwatch] Command router ready — 20 commands registered. v0.7.3
 ```